pathfindr-app/mahalo/markdown/FILE_STRUCTURE.md

             *   `ItemForm.js`: A large, multi-section form component responsible for both creating new items and editing existing ones.
 Manages complex nested state including presentation details like custom logo uploads (`logoUrl`) and React Icon selection (`icon`).
 Integrates `MapPicker`, `ImageUploader`, `IconPickerModal`, and handles submission via `firestoreService`.
         *   **`map/`**: Components related to map features.
             *   `MapPicker.js`: Integrates Mapbox GL JS to provide an interactive map for coordinate selection.
 Allows users to set latitude/longitude by clicking the map, dragging a marker, using browser geolocation, or entering values manually into input fields.
 Handles initial coordinates, bounds checking (Maui), map initialization/cleanup, and calls back with the selected location.
             *   `MapContainer.js`: The primary map component using Mapbox GL JS.
-Initializes the map, displays items from Firestore as markers (using custom logo, React Icon, or fallback), handles user location, and opens `ItemDetailModal` on marker click.
+Initializes the map, displays items from Firestore as markers (using custom logo, React Icon, or fallback), handles user location, integrates the `MapSearchBar`, and opens `ItemDetailModal` on marker click.
+            *   `MapSearchBar.js`: Provides a search input field positioned over the map.
+Includes debouncing, calls `firestoreService.searchItems`, and displays results/suggestions in an MUI Popper.
+Triggers map navigation on result selection.
+            *   `MapSearchBar.css`: Contains positioning and styling rules for the `MapSearchBar` component and its Popper.
     *   **`context/`**: Holds React Context API implementations for global state management.
         *   `AuthContext.js`: Provides authentication state (current user, loading status, error) and functions (login, loginWithGoogle, logout, resetPassword, updateProfile) to components throughout the app via the `useAuth` hook.
     *   **`pages/`**: Intended for top-level components representing distinct application pages or views. *Note: Current routing seems handled directly in `App.js` referencing components, making some page components potentially unused or placeholders.*